Working Committee

 Lina Mann first joined the White House Historical Association in 2017 as American University’s Public History Fellow and came onboard as a historian in March 2020.
 She is interested in many aspects of White House history, including her latest research on the enslaved individuals that built, lived, and worked in the White House.
 As a lifelong Marylander, she also researches local and regional history.
 Previously, she has worked with the National Park Service and the Maryland Historical Society.
 Lina received her BA in History with minors in Anthropology, Environmental Studies, and Museum Studies from St. Mary’s College of Maryland in 2016 and earned her MA in Public History from American University in 2019.

 Kasey Sease, PhD, is Curator of the Albert H. Small Washingtoniana Collection at The George Washington University Museum and The Textile Museum.
 Beyond developing exhibitions and activating the collection, she programs the Albert H. Small Center for National Capital Area Studies.
-Her virtual and in-person programs invite audiences to engage with the founding and evolution of Washington, DC.
-Kasey also serves as Managing Editor of Washington History, the DC History Center’s publication and the only scholarly magazine devoted to DC’s local history.
-She holds degrees from the College of William and Mary (PhD, MA, history) and the University of Virginia (BA, history and government).
+A former Managing Editor of Washington History, Kasey holds degrees from the College of William and Mary (PhD, MA, history) and the University of Virginia (BA, history and government).

 Vanessa Williams is a student and practitioner of all things critical pedagogy, with a special appreciation for social studies.
+She is the education manager at the DC History Center.
 Williams holds a BA in Anthropology with a minor in Education from Davidson College, as well as her MS Ed in Education, Culture, and Society from the University of Pennsylvania Graduate School of Education.
-Williams taught secondary ELA and social studies for six years before joining the Teaching for Change team, where she now enjoys teaching and learning with a community of educators in the DMV.
+Williams taught secondary ELA and social studies for six years before moving to DC and joining the Teaching for Change team.

 Conference braintrust